mongodb/mongo-python-driver/doc/faq.rst

 Does PyMongo support Python 3?
 ------------------------------

-PyMongo supports Python 3.x where x >= 2.
+PyMongo supports CPython 3.3+ and PyPy3.
 See the :doc:`python3` for details.

 Does PyMongo support asynchronous frameworks like Gevent, asyncio, Tornado, or Twisted?
 ---------------------------------------------------------------------------------------